adriancleung/AcademicConference/README.md

 their average scores for each category by grouping each reviewer from the table reviews.
 Finally, the resulting data from the data frame is plotted on a grouped bar chart and is displayed.
-## 3. Testing Strategy
-All testing involved the sample database provided for Assignment 2.
-Testing for individual tasks was done as code was being written; this involved, in some cases, checking the output of SQL queries before outputting the result as a graph or chart.
-Once tasks were completed, testing was done using the sample database on each task individually; this involved manually inspecting the database contents for expected output of the task and running the task’s code to ensure accuracy.
-When all tasks were completed and corroborated into the same program, final testing was done on each task to ensure accuracy.
-## 4. Group work breakdown
-Nathan completed the code for tasks 3 and 4, conducted final testing on the completed project, created the layout for this design document and wrote sections 2.4, 2.5, and 3.
-Adrian completed the code for tasks 5 and 6, implemented the main function, menu, and dataflow between functions and the main function, and wrote sections 1, 2.1, 2.6, and 2.7.
-Nomar completed the code for tasks 1 and 2, and wrote sections 2.2 and 2.3.
-The group met three times, each for around an hour, to discuss the project and divide responsibilities.
-Each group member spent approximately 3 hours completing their portions.